pagkly/Zed/Investopedia3/What is Redemption in Finance.md

 ### Mutual Fund Redemptions

-The redemption of fund shares to a mutual [fund company](https://www.investopedia.com/terms/f/fund_company.asp) must occur within seven days of receiving a request for redemption from the investor.
+The redemption of fund shares to a mutual [[fund company]](https://www.investopedia.com/terms/f/fund_company.asp) must occur within seven days of receiving a request for redemption from the investor.
 Because mutual funds are priced only once per day, investors who wish to redeem their money must place the order before the market's close or the time set by the mutual fund.
 Money is redeemed at the fund's net asset value (NAV) for the day, which is calculated as the sum of the value of the assets of a fund less than its liabilities.
 Once the sale is completed, clients typically receive their funds including any gains via check or direct deposit to their bank account.

-Some mutual funds may have redemption fees attached in the form of a [back-end load](https://www.investopedia.com/terms/b/back-end-load.asp).
+Some mutual funds may have redemption fees attached in the form of a [[back-end load]](https://www.investopedia.com/terms/b/back-end-load.asp).
 A back-end load is a sales charge—a percentage of the fund's value that declines over time.
 If the investor holds the fund shares for a longer amount of time, the back-end load charged when the shares are redeemed is smaller.

 Investments in mutual funds are designed for individuals who buy and hold fund shares for the long term and selling fund shares after a short period of time results in higher costs to the investor.
 The investor pays sales charges and annual fees for professional portfolio management and the fund's accounting and legal costs.